To receive project updates sign up for our project newsletter.

-The Vancouver Fraser Port Authority—in partnership with Wallenius Wilhelmsen Solutions (WW Solutions)—is leading the proposed Annacis Auto Terminal Optimization Project, which will improve efficiency of the terminal’s existing operations and increase its capacity to handle a greater volume of automobile imports in the future.
+The Vancouver Fraser Port Authority is leading the Annacis Auto Terminal Optimization Project—in partnership with Wallenius Wilhelmsen Solutions (WW Solutions)— which will improve efficiency of the terminal’s existing operations and increase its capacity to handle a greater volume of automobile imports in the future.

 The Annacis Auto Terminal and Richmond Auto Terminal handle nearly all imports of Asian-manufactured vehicles destined for the Canadian market.
 However, both terminals are currently operating at maximum capacity and modifications are needed to accommodate forecasted growth in demand for auto imports.